Liinkiing/react-tabs/README.md

 ```bash
 yarn add framer-motion
 ```

+**Typescript** support is by default enabled because the library is entirely written in Typescript

 ## Usage

 You can use the `animate`, `initial` and `exit` props in `<Tabs>` component to customize the behaviour of the transitions.